victorvrz2020/recipe/ingredients.md

 Ingredients:
+One tablespoon of unsalted butter
-1 small tomato.
+One small diced tomato.
-1 green onion.
+One sliced green onion.
-2 eggs.
+Two eggs.
+Salt and pepper to taste.